 Vitex agnus-castus (chasteberry or chaste tree)

-⚠️ Tip: Be careful with Vitex if you have PCOS because the herb can increase the hormone LH and worsen the condition.
-See my post: The Do’s and Don’ts of Vitex, and join the conversation of more than 1000 comments!
+👉 Tip: Be careful with Vitex if you have PCOS because it can worsen the condition.
+See my post: The dos and don’ts of Vitex, and join in the conversation.

 Roadmap to progesterone

-- Be well nourished with protein, carbohydrate, fat, magnesium, iodine, vitamin D, zinc, and selenium.
+- Be well nourished with calories, protein, carbohydrate, fat, iodine, and zinc.

-- Correct underlying inflammatory issues such as dairy sensitivity, gluten sensitivity, intestinal permeability, thyroid disease, and insulin resistance.
+- Correct underlying inflammatory issues such as dairy sensitivity, gluten sensitivity, mast cells and histamine issues, leaky gut, thyroid disease, or insulin resistance.

 - Reduce stress.

-For more information, please check out my book Period Repair Manual.
+For more information, check out Period Repair Manual.